wombleton/gitlaw-nz/acts/S/Secondhand Dealers and Pawnbrokers Act 2004.md

     (4) An employer must keep the records on the employee record that relate to each employee for at least 12 months from the date on which the relevant employee ceases employment with the employer.

-    (5) A licence holder commits an offence, and is liable on summary conviction to a fine not exceeding $10,000, if he or she fails, without reasonable excuse, to---
+    (5) A licence holder commits an offence, and is liable on conviction to a fine not exceeding $10,000, if he or she fails, without reasonable excuse, to---

     *   (a) keep an employee record; or